defenseunicorns/uds-package-dubbd/docs/howto-velero.md

 #### `restore.velero.io`
 The `restore` API type is used as a request for the Velero server to perform a Restore.
 Once created, the Velero Server immediately starts the Restore process.
-Velero's default restore policy is configured to be non-destructive during restore and never overwrite existing data in the cluster
+Velero's default restore policy is configured to be non-destructive during restore and never overwrite existing data in the cluster.
 * [`restore` API Definition](https://velero.io/docs/main/api-types/restore/)
 * [`restore` Reference](https://velero.io/docs/main/restore-reference/)
 * [`restore` Workflow](https://velero.io/docs/main/restore-reference/#detailed-restore-workflow)